rfresh2/XaeroPlus/README.md

 # XaeroPlus
 <a href=https://modrinth.com/mod/xaeroplus ><img alt="Modrinth Downloads" src="https://img.shields.io/modrinth/dt/EnPUzSTg?style=for-the-badge&logo=modrinth&label=Modrinth&color=00AF5C"></a> <a href=https://legacy.curseforge.com/minecraft/mc-mods/xaeroplus ><img alt="CurseForge Downloads" src="https://cf.way2muchnoise.eu/866084.svg?badge_style=for_the_badge"></a>

-XaeroPlus is a Minecraft mod that depends on and modifies the Xaero's WorldMap and Minimap mods with extra features and performance improvements - particularly for use on anarchy servers like 2b2t.
+XaeroPlus is a client-side Minecraft mod that depends on and modifies the Xaero's WorldMap and Minimap mods with extra features and performance improvements - particularly for use on anarchy servers like 2b2t.

 <details>